SIX SONGS AND ROMANCES (LIEDER UND ROMANZEN) FOR FOUR-VOICE

 Throughout the song, notice how Brahms alters the declamation to

-the upward arpeggio that characterizes the opening of each verse.
+that characterizes the opening of each verse.
+The melody is

-The melody is the same for each of the two lines.
-The beginning
+the same for each of the two lines.
+The beginning of each is

-of each is in unison (on the upward arpeggio).
-The choir breaks
+in unison (on the upward arpeggio).
+The choir breaks into

-pause before the upbeat to the third line and also creates a somewhat
+breath pause before the upbeat to the third line and also creates

-into harmony halfway through.
-This text of the second half, “was
+halfway through.
+This text of the second half, “was schaut

 last line, which is completely in harmony, exuberantly brings the